Konitz affair: Murder and investigation

-Anti-Semites tried from the outset to turn suspicion against the Jewish inhabitants.
-This included anti-Semitic publications in Berlin such as Staatsbürgerzeitung, whose editor Wilhelm Bruhn permanently settled in the Konitz area to report about the events and to cajole and bribe locals to testify against the Jews.
+Antisemites tried from the outset to turn suspicion against the Jewish inhabitants.
+This included antisemitic publications in Berlin such as Staatsbürgerzeitung, whose editor Wilhelm Bruhn permanently settled in the Konitz area to report about the events and to cajole and bribe locals to testify against the Jews.
 Police found no evidence to implicate the Jews, and on May 9, 1900, the publication declared: "No one can help forming the impression that the organs of the government received orders to pursue the investigation in a manner calculated to spare the Jews."
 Detectives and judges eagerly took up the most improbable statements implicating Jews, while Christian witnesses withheld important testimony.
 The police appealed for the owner of a handkerchief in which Winter's head was wrapped to come forward; only by accident was the owner's identity revealed to be the wife of school superintendent Rohde.
 Also, two young men who were last seen in Winter's company never revealed their identities.
 Some of the garments of the murdered youth were kept in a house in the city until January 1901, without being discovered by the police, and were subsequently found on different days in a public park.

 Hoffmann was arrested and subsequently discharged.
 The city council, of which he was a member, gave him a cordial reception when he first appeared after his release.
 Among the grounds for dismissal, the court held that the deed must have been perpetrated by several people and according to a premeditated plan, indirectly supporting the accusation of ritual murder.
 Dr. Müller, the county physician (German: Kreisphysikus), rendered the opinion that Winter had bled to death, which, as subsequent investigations proved, was untenable.
 This opinion was published in the Staatsbürgerzeitung before the investigation of the court had been closed.
 For this breach of confidence, Müller's son, who had communicated the document to the press, was censured by a court of honor (German: Ehrengericht).